The Basics (More Details Below)

 Our book set is American Literature for Christian Homeschoolers.
 Students analyze these areas of American Literature: essays, speeches, poems, letters, short stories, a novel, and a biography.
 Students also review literary elements (theme, plot, character, setting, poetry terms, irony, symbolism, tone, and style), comparing often humanistic worldviews with a Christian view.

 Students study usage and grammar rules and concepts (the possessive case, gerunds, serial commas and comma use, pronoun-antecedent agreement, parenthetic expressions, restrictive clauses, and non-restrictive clauses.
-Concepts are reinforced through regular practice worksheets, exercises, and activities.
-Vocabulary includes about 85 words (definitions, origins, synonyms, and use in context) which often appear on the SAT and ACT.
+Concepts are reinforced through regular practice worksheets, exercises, and quizzes.

 Composition